 - Ensure all contributions are properly allocated to participant accounts

-Modern accounting software can streamline many aspects of 401(k) plan administration:
+Modern accounting software can streamline many aspects of 401(k) plan administration and audit preparation.
+Advanced systems offer automated report generation, real-time tracking, and improved organization during audits.

 Many businesses find that investing in proper technology infrastructure pays for itself through reduced audit preparation time and improved ongoing compliance monitoring.

-Learn from the most frequent audit problems and implement solutions before they cost you time and money.
+Learn from the most frequent problems I see and implement solutions before they cost you time and money.

 - Missing or incomplete participant files